t3r6/pkdocs/docs/guides/trickjumping/pk-tj-howto.md

     `/callvote rocketfix 0`

 8. *Optional*.
+You can disble PK++ feature ProPlus.
+This feature is enabled on PK++ servers by default and it reduces the jump height a little and how rockets work in general.
+Run the following command to disable it:

+    `/callvote proplus 0`

+9. *Optional*.
 You can enable an alternative way of doing rocket jumps with the **Forward Rocket Jump** standard Painkiller feature.
 This will allow you to use special button that performs a rocket jump in one click.
 Forward Rocket Jump is usually turned off on PK++ servers.
 Run the following command to enable it:

     `/callvote allowforwardrj 1`